 As I approached the airline gate area, remnants of the COVID-19 virus were evident everywhere.
 The next nearest neighbor seating reminded me of birds on a high tension, overhead wire.
 Only when no isolated seats were left did anyone choose to sit next to someone else.
 Even the beautiful and handsome were shunned.
 The plastic shields at the counter and the lingering presence of a few masks demonstrated how far we had come from the “hoax.”
 Despite the three ensuing years that had lapsed since the vaccine appeared, only now was I able to consider moving on from the loss of Vivian, an early casualty of the virus.
 My grown children were very supportive and urged me to dig out of my depression and join my abandoned friends.
 Though, they expressed surprise when I announced I was going to a wedding.
 “Dad, you always said we were crazy to travel any long distance for a wedding.”
 “Well I was wrong; anyway, I went to school there with Jim and Louise.”
 Their daughter and her husband both worked at the college.

-This was the wedding of the granddaughter of Jim and Louise, close friends, who had stayed in touch since our college days.
+This was the wedding of the granddaughter of Jim and Louise.
+We had stayed in touch since our college days.
 They were also retired and hale enough to travel.
 I had been invited many times to accompany them, however being a third wheel had no appeal for me.
 Nonetheless, I did really wish to return to traveling.
 Vivian and I made many trips abroad and reveled in the variety of people, places and food.
 Maybe this trip could jump start me.
 Anyway, I owed it to them for all their support over the years.

 The loading call for Atlanta interrupted my musing and I searched for my boarding pass.
 It was in my pocket and on my iPhone, thanks to the tech savvy daughter.
 I was not ready to rely on pixels over paper yet.
 Loading was uneventful, and since I was seated early, I sized up every approaching passenger’s desirability as a seat companion.
 I hoped for a twenty to thirty year old with interesting work and a slender build.
 Sadly, this was not to be, as a somewhat overweight fifty-year old man exploded in the seat next to me.
 He was clearly unhappy at being assigned a middle seat and expressed this to the helpless stewardess.
 During the flight, he made many attempts to engage me in conversation about the National Football League, a blood and broken-body Sunday ritual I had abandoned many years ago.
 I was able to salvage a bit of the trip after discovering he pedaled drugs to doctors.
 He became quiet after I asked about shelf-life and efficacy of drugs, He grudgingly agreed that the expiration dates meant very little since it was too expensive to do studies.
 When he attempted to turn the conversation to conservative politics, I feigned sleep.